othermod/I2C-Linux-Gamepad-using-ADS1015-ADS1115-and-MCP23017/README.md

 ### Troubleshooting

 If you encounter any issues while using the gamepad, verify that the MCP23017 and ADS1x15 I2C modules are correctly connected.

+Other common issues and their solutions are:

+- **Gamepad not recognized**: Try rebooting your Raspberry Pi.
+If the problem persists, ensure that the driver is being loaded at startup.
+- **Buttons/joystick not responsive**: Double-check your wiring.
+If a button or joystick axis is not working, it may be due to a loose connection.
+- **Compilation errors during software setup**: Ensure that the GCC Compiler is correctly installed on your Raspberry Pi.

+Remember, you can use the I2C Tools for advanced troubleshooting (`sudo apt install -y i2c-tools`).

 ## Contributing